The-Keep-Studios/tks-website/wp-content/plugins/google-apps-login/readme.txt

 We may occasionally be able to respond to support queries posted on the 'Support' forum here on the wordpress.org plugin page, but we recommend sending us an email instead if possible.

-= Is login restricted to the Google Apps domain I use to set up the plugin? =
+= Is login restricted to the G Suite domain I use to set up the plugin? =

-No, once you set up the plugin, any WordPress accounts whose email address corresponds to *any* Google account, whether on a different Google Apps domain or even a personal gmail.com account, will be able to use 'Login with Google' to easily connect to your WordPress site.
+No, once you set up the plugin, any WordPress accounts whose email address corresponds to *any* Google account, whether on a different G Suite domain or even a personal gmail.com account, will be able to use 'Login with Google' to easily connect to your WordPress site.

-However, our [premium plugin](http://wp-glogin.com/glogin/?utm_source=Login%20Readme%20FAQ&utm_medium=freemium&utm_campaign=Freemium) has features that greatly simplify your WordPress user management if your WordPress users are mostly on the same Google Apps domain(s).
+However, our [premium plugin](http://wp-glogin.com/glogin/?utm_source=Login%20Readme%20FAQ&utm_medium=freemium&utm_campaign=Freemium) has features that greatly simplify your WordPress user management if your WordPress users are mostly on the same G Suite domain(s).

 = Does the plugin work with HTTP or HTTPS login pages? =